 - Phillips Sonicare Elite Electronic Toothbrush System: With two different speeds, two types of heads, and a built in timer, many sources agree that this is the best toothbrush you can get because of its ease of use.

 - Oral-B 4000 ProfessionalCare SmartSeries Electric Toothbrush: This toothbrush also comes with a built-in timer, and has four different modes with pulsating and oscillating actions.
-It is also rechargeable, so you don’t have to deal with the hassle of batteries.
+It’s also rechargeable, so you don’t have to deal with the hassle of batteries.

 - Cybersonic 3 Electric Brush: This toothbrush is the only dental tool you need!
 It includes two brush types, tongue cleaning, sonic floss, a breath freshener, and even tooth bleaching.
-It is also known to be the fastest electric toothbrush in the world.
+It’s also known to be the fastest electric toothbrush in the world.